ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

 lsblk -f /dev/sda1  #  show info on block type devices
 ```
+### ZFS
+- created by sun microsystems for solaris
+- supports encryption, compression, and data integrity, and RAID-like setups
+- standard on BSD, super awesome, does basically everything well
+### EXT4
+- backwards compatible with ext3 and ext2
+- only checksums metadata, but not actualy data
+### NTFS
+- windows standard

 ## NETWORK FILESYSTEM PROTOCOLS
 - afp (apple filing protocol), nfs (unix designed), smb/cifs(windows designed, supported well by all)